Connecting to a Remoting SDK Server

 Let's have a closer look at what's inside the ServerAccess class.
 It's singleton class with a single instance, accessible via the static

 instance property.
-It encapsulates your server URL and the Remoting SDK components needed for the communication, such as the and instances, and it exposes public instances of your service .
+It encapsulates your server URL and the Remoting SDK components needed for the communication, such as the Client Channel and Message instances, and it exposes public instances of your service proxies.

 Of course it is up to you to decide which aspects of this fit your application's design, and which need changing.
 For example, you might not want to expose all service proxies publicly, but instead encapsulate access to certain services with bespoke wrapper methods you add to